 Customize your degree

-You can also add additional areas of interest and expertise by including a minor/minors as part of your degree.
+You can add additional areas of interest and expertise by including one or more of the areas of focus within the program.

 By alternating school terms and paid co-op work terms throughout your degree, you can explore new career areas and types of employers as your career interests evolve.